dpenkler/linux-usbtmc/README.md

 insmod usbtmc.ko io_buffer_size=262144
 ```

+### ioctl to set/get the usb timeout value

+This ioctl sets the new value and returns the old value in the ioctl
+argument.
+The ioclt argument is overwritten with the old value.

 ## Issues and enhancement requests

 Use the [Issue](https://github.com/dpenkler/linux-usbtmc/issues) feature in github to post requests for enhancements or bugfixes.